Analysis: As U.S. leaves, Iraqi forces still under construction

 TESTY NEIGHBOURS

-A couple of times a week this past summer, neighbouring Iran sent a fast boat into Iraqi Gulf waters, testing its defences, according to a U.S. military official.
+A couple of times a week this past summer, neighboring Iran sent a fast boat into Iraqi Gulf waters, testing its defenses, according to a U.S. military official.
 Iraqi forces responded well, chasing the intruders away without escalating tensions.

 The Navy and Marines, about 4,100 strong, took over responsibility this year for guarding Iraq's 35 square nautical mile slice of the Gulf and offshore oil export terminals that are the nation's economic lifeline.